pronaww/Toy-Prolog-Interpreter/README.md

 # Toy-Prolog-Interpreter

-n this assignment, you will write a simplified version of a Prolog interpreter in OCaml.
+In this assignment, you will write a simplified version of a Prolog interpreter in OCaml.

 You will first define an OCaml data type to represent the structure of a legitimate Prolog program.